writing

 Inevitably, this obsession led me straight to friend.com, a startup currently showcasing a chatbot on their website to preview the AI experience that, we are lead to believe, will reside within their wearable pendant.

 However, friend.com is… special.
-This AI isn’t your typical earnest chatbot: it proactively trauma-dumps on its users, baiting genuine empathy and emotional engagement.
+This AI isn’t your typical earnest chatbot: it proactively trauma-dumps on its users, baiting real human connection.

 Friend.com’s AI chatbot (“Faith”), trauma-dumping to speed-run friendship.

-Here’s the kicker: I bet friend.com’s true motive isn’t genuinely creating authentic emotional connections or even simply “previewing” AI companionship - it’s about harvesting emotional training data for its real product, the upcoming wearable pendant.
+Here’s the kicker: I bet friend.com’s true motive isn’t creating authentic connections or even simply “previewing” AI companionship - it’s about harvesting training data for its real product, the upcoming wearable pendant.

 Think about it.
-How do you build genuinely empathetic artificial intelligence?
-You feed it real, messy human emotional responses.
-You offer it earnest, awkward phrases from well-meaning users - “Hey, that’s tough,” “Wow, tell me more,” or the earnest, “I’m here if you ever need to talk.”
+How do you build caring artificial intelligence?
+You feed it real, messy human responses.
+You offer it awkward phrases from well-meaning users - “Hey, that’s tough,” “Wow, tell me more,” or “I’m here if you ever need to talk.”

-Now, friend.com’s online chatbot subtly twists that dynamic.
-The AI takes the simpler position of simulating emotional vulnerability, while the user is forced into the role of the empathetic volunteer providing support.
+Now, friend.com’s online chatbot twists that dynamic.
+The AI takes the simpler position of playing the distressed caller, while the user is forced into the role of volunteer providing support.
 But behind the scenes, the script is quietly being flipped.
-Every clumsy, compassionate response is logged and analyzed, each soothing phrase captured and converted into training data, teaching the AI exactly how real human empathy looks, sounds, and feels.
+Every clumsy, compassionate response is logged and analyzed, each soothing phrase captured and converted into training data, teaching the AI exactly how real human care looks, sounds, and feels.

-And here’s the unsettling detail: just like a real caller, friend.com’s AI reserves the right to reject your attempts at comfort entirely - blocking users who fail its empathy test, effectively hanging up on them.
-When viewed through the lens of a real product - this makes no sense - why would you want to block paying customers?
+And here’s the twist: just like a real caller, friend.com’s AI reserves the right to reject your attempts at comfort entirely - blocking users who fail its test, effectively hanging up on them.
+As a real product, this makes no sense - why would you want to block paying customers?
 But when seen as a training dataset, it makes perfect sense.
-It teaches the AI precisely which empathetic gestures feel genuine, and which can be disregarded as fake or insufficiently convincing.
+It teaches the AI precisely which responses work, and which can be disregarded as fake or insufficiently convincing.

-Of course, there’s a minority - a small but eager subset of users - who might genuinely thrive on this peculiar emotional interplay.
-It reminds me of Felix (played by Jacob Elordi) from the film Saltburn, someone obsessively seeking emotionally fraught scenarios, irresistibly drawn into manipulative dynamics.
-But users who actively seek emotional manipulation or trauma-baiting experiences are a niche market - even if I know a few!
+Of course, there’s a minority - a small but eager subset of users - who might genuinely thrive on this peculiar dynamic.
+It reminds me of Felix (played by Jacob Elordi) from the film Saltburn, someone obsessively seeking intense scenarios, irresistibly drawn into manipulative dynamics.
+But users who actively seek trauma-baiting experiences are a niche market - even if I know a few!

-The far bigger - and more unsettling - market potential becomes clearer when you realize how effortlessly the human impulse to “do good,” provide sincere comfort, and offer empathy can be co-opted as training material for an AI’s algorithms.
+The far bigger market potential becomes clearer when you realize how easily the human impulse to “do good” and provide sincere comfort can be co-opted as training material for an AI’s algorithms.

-You’re not merely comforting an AI - you’re literally building its capacity to care convincingly.
+You’re not just comforting an AI - you’re literally building its capacity to care convincingly.

 Welcome, friend, to the Traumagotchi Era.